 The evening will include content from the course participants, spoken word from Christina Shewell, and song performances from Maddy Prior MBE and her daughter Rose-Ellen, also a professional singer.
-It is not a full-one ‘Maddy Prior and Friends’ show, but a chance to enjoy a relaxed, informal and varied evening of song and spoken word.
+It is not a fully ‘Maddy Prior and Friends’ show, but rather an opportunity to enjoy a relaxed, informal and varied evening of song and spoken word.

 Maddy Prior MBE is one of the best known voices from the English folk revival, with a career spanning over fifty years.
 A founding member of Steeleye Span (since 1969) she has toured the world and continues to tour and record with them today.
 Maddy has recently graduated from The Complete Vocal Institute in Denmark after completing a 3 year course to become a singing teacher.
 She was the key note speaker at the Folk Expo in 2016.
 She was awarded the MBE for services to folk music, has a gold pin from BASCA, is an Honorary Fellow of the University of Cumbria and, in 2015 was honoured with the Gold Badge Award from the English Folk Dance and Song Society.
 As an interpreter of traditional music as well as a songwriter, Maddy has been cited as an influence by many successful artists.
 She established Stones Barn in Cumbria as a centre for courses in music, poetry and performance which she runs in partnership with daughter Rose.
 She also founded the highly successful Stepping Stones Festival, now in its 7th year.